Berkhamsted in Hertfordshire

 Let’s have a look at what this plaque tells us.
 It explains that Robert died of the sweating sickness in the first year of Henry VII’s reign.
 Henry VII began in 1485, this disease first appeared in England in the summer of that year but disappeared when winter came.[iii]
 Robert therefore died in the autumn of that year.

 The plaque was only installed several years after his death, probably only during Henry VIII’s reign, as the style is identical to the plaque for his wife, who survived him for 36 years.
 Clearly even then, Cecily was remembered with fondness and a lot of respect, as Robert’s service to her was regarded as the most important aspect of his life.
-The loss of Cecily’s patronage was probably keenly felt in Berkhamsted, where her death led to a gradual economic decline in the early 15th century.
+The loss of Cecily’s patronage probably continued to be keenly felt in Berkhamsted, where her death led to a gradual economic decline in the early 15th century.

 While it is interesting that Richard III gets a mention at all, so long after losing his crown to Henry VII, Joanna Laynesmith draws our attention to an even more intriguing detail.
 Generally, sources transcribe the plaque as “mother to the worthy king Edward IV and Richard the third” [emphasis mine].
 This would mean that Edward IV, who was after all the grandfather of Henry VIII, was a “worthy king”, while Richard III was just mentioned in passing.
 However, the word “king” ends in a curious little swirl, which could be interpreted as an abbreviation for ‘s’.
 If the word was indeed the plural “kings”, that would mean that the Incent descendants regarded not only Edward IV as worthy, but Richard III too.
 Laynesmith speculates that this lack of clarity might very well have been deliberate.
 After all, during the Tudor reign it was courageous enough to be proud of your service to the mother of Richard III, but to openly declare him a “worthy king” would have been very brave indeed.